fenago/tableau-server/md/server/Notifications, Monitoring, and Tuning - Tableau.md

 </div>

-Alerts are email notifications that you receive when something happens on [Tableau Server]{.VariablesProductName}.
+Alerts are email notifications that you receive when something happens on [Tableau Server].
 You can set up alerts for when the server is running out of disk space and for when server processes stop or start.
 These conditions often mean that there is an immediate problem.